tigera-solutions/multi-cluster-stateful-workloads-with-cluster-mesh/README.md

 # Easily connect stateful workloads across multiple Kubernetes clusters with Calico Cluster Mesh

-This example demonstrates how to provision two AWS EKS clusters, each within its own Virtual Private Cloud (VPC), peered together to enable direct network communication between the clusters.
-The clusters utilize the Calico Container Network Interface (CNI) plugin for network policy enforcement and pod networking, with custom networking configurations to facilitate inter-cluster communication.
-This setup allows for seamless connectivity between pods across the two peered VPCs, making it ideal for scenarios requiring cross-cluster communication, such as distributed applications or disaster recovery setups.
-Routing rules are configured to ensure that traffic between the clusters flows through the VPC peering connection, leveraging Calico's network policies for enhanced security and control over inter-cluster traffic.
+This example outlines the setup of two AWS EKS clusters with cross-region connectivity.
+Each cluster is placed within its own Virtual Private Cloud (VPC), and these VPCs are connected to allow direct network communication between the clusters using VPC peering.
+The configuration ensures that EKS cluster nodes in one VPC can communicate with cluster nodes in the other VPC.

 ## Solution Overview